MicrosoftDocs/azure-devops-docs/docs/services.md

 <!---
-**System Center integration**: Enables a release definition to connect to a System Center Virtual Machine Manager (SCVMM) server to easily provision virtual machines and perform actions on them such as managing checkpoints, starting and **VMware Resource Deployment**: Connect to a VMware vCenter Server from Team Services or TFS to provision, start, stop, or snapshot VMware virtual machines.
+**System Center integration**: Enables a release definition to connect to a System Center Virtual Machine Manager (SCVMM) server to easily provision virtual machines and perform actions on them such as managing checkpoints, starting and **VMware Resource Deployment**: Connect to a VMware vCenter Server from VSTS or TFS to provision, start, stop, or snapshot VMware virtual machines.
 -->